mario-iliev/store-me/README.md

 Depending on the type of your applications you may need a way to fully control component updates.
 This is where the **"storeMeSubscriber"** comes into play.
 Let's see some possible usages and cases.

 **Example 1.**
 The goal is to update the component only when it's visible on the screen.
-This is useful for cases when frequently updated components are not always visible because of a scroll.
-Imagine 200 hundred components in a scrollable list, showing the user balance changing 10 times per second.
+This is useful for cases when frequently updated components are not always visible because of a scroll.\ Imagine 200 hundred components in a scrollable list, showing the user profit changing 10 times per second.

 ```js
 import { useStoreMeActions } from "store-me";